 - 1. Ensure that you have operating system root privileges on the Oracle server. - 2.
 Ensure that Oracle and RMAN are installed and functioning properly. - 3.
-Ensure that the Avamar server is operational and present on the same network as the Oracle server by opening a command shell on the Oracle server and typing the following command:
+Ensure that the Avamar server is operational and present on the same network as the Oracle server.
+To verify, open a command shell on the Oracle server and type the following command:

-ping Avamar-server
+pingAvamar-server